See below for "before-and-after" restoration photos!

 Note that my copy of Daniel's photo is a large file-size and can be zoomed-into extremely close while maintaining excellent clarity—as my son proved!

-As for the other, previously mentioned, eye issues Daniel was dealing with: amblyopia usually results from a failure to use both eyes together; it’s actually an issue that involves both the eyes and the brain (my son has amblyopia, so I am familiar with this).
+As for the other, previously mentioned, eye issues Daniel was dealing with: amblyopia usually results from a failure to use both eyes together; it’s actually an issue that involves both the eyes and the brain (I've dealt with this condition before).
 Amblyopia can be caused by the presence of crossed eyes (strabismus), unequal farsightedness or nearsightedness (refractive error), or a physical obstruction of vision like cataracts—which obviously doesn’t apply to Daniel.

 And the most common cause of brow ptosis is a weakening of the levator—which is the primary muscle that lifts the eyelid.
 This weakening can result from aging, previous eye surgery (neither of which apply to Daniel), trauma, congenital (at birth), and neurologic or muscular disease.